jdereg/json-io/user-guide-writeOptions.md

 `Instant` example mentioned, you would use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").` Note, this accessor has already been added in by default (the same is true for most JDK classes.)
 >#### WriteOptionsBuilder.addPermanentNonStandardAccessor(`Class<?> clazz, String field, String methodName`)

+### addPermanentFieldFilter
+>#### WriteOptionsBuilder.addPermanentFieldFilter(`String name, FieldFilter fieldFilter`)

+Add a FieldFilter that is JVM lifecycle scoped.
+All WriteOptions instance will contain this filter.
+A FieldFilter is used to filter (eliminate) a particular field from being serialized.
+This allows you to filter a field by a field characteristic, for example, you can eliminate a particular type of field that occurs on Enums.
+See EnumFieldFilter for an example.

+### addPermanentMethodFilter
+Add a MethodFilter that is JVM lifecycle scoped.
+All WriteOptions instances will contain this filter.
+A MethodFilter is used to filter (eliminate) a method accessor from being called.
+For example, a getFoo() method which you would think returns the Foo member variable, but instead does 'extra work' that you do not want performed before the value is accessed.
+In this case, you can tell json-io to eliminate the getFoo() accessor and then json-io will use techniques to try to read the field directly.

+The MethodFilter is passed the Class and the method name and if it returns 'true' for that pairing, the method will be eliminated from consideration of use.
+This reading/accessing of fields happens when JsonIo is accessing the Java objects to create the JSON content.

+The String parament `name` is a unique name you give the filter.
+It must be unique amongst the method filters.
+>#### WriteOptionsBuilder.addPermanentMethodFilter(`String name, MethodFilter methodFilter`) {

+### addPermanentMethodNameFilter
+Works like the addPermanentMethodFilter with one simple different.
+Whereas on MethodFilter you have to subclass it to write your own, with this API you pass it the Class name and Method name to filter, and it will create the MethodFilter for you.

+To call the API, pass a unique name that is unique across all MethodFilters, the Class on which the accessor (getter) resides, and the name of the method.
+>#### addPermanentNamedMethodFilter(`String name, Class<?> clazz, String methodName`)